Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

 \subsection{Algorithms}

-We compared several regression strategies, distribution learning approaches and several variants of HL.
-All the approaches---except for Linear Regression---use the same neural network, with differences only in the output layer.
+We compared several regression strategies, distribution learning approaches, and several HL variants.
+All the approaches---except for linear regression---use the same neural network, with differences only in the output layer.
 Unless specified otherwise, all networks using HL have 100 bins.
-The support of the histogram is chosen by the dataset target range and 10 bins are kept for padding on each side to minimize the effect of truncation.
+The support of the histogram is chosen by the data set target range, and 10 bins are kept for padding on each side to minimize the effect of truncation.
 Hyperparameters for comparison algorithms are chosen according to the best Test MAE.
 Network architectures were chosen according to best Test MAE for $\ell_2$.
-More details about the architectures and the range of hyperparameters are provided in Appendix \ref{sec:appdx_exp_details}.\\ \textbf{Linear Regression} is included as a baseline, using ordinary least squares with the inputs.\\ \textbf{Squared-error} $\ell_2$ is the neural network trained using the $\ell_2$ loss.
-The targets are normalized to range $[0,1]$, which was needed to improve stability and accuracy.\\ \textbf{$\mathbf{\ell_2}$+Noise} is the same as $\ell_2$, except Gaussian noise is added to the targets as a form of augmentation.\\ \textbf{$\mathbf{\ell_2}$+Clipping} is the same as $\ell_2$, but with gradient norm clipping during training.\\ \textbf{Absolute-error} $\ell_1$ is the neural network trained using the $\ell_1$ loss.\\ \textbf{MDN} is a Mixture Density Network \citep{bishop1994mixture} that models the target distribution as a mixture of Gaussian distributions.\\ \textbf{$\mathbf{\ell_2}$+Softmax} uses a softmax-layer with $\ell_2$ loss, $\sum_{i=1}^\nbins (f_i(\xvec_j) \cen_i - y_j)^2$ for bin centers $\cen_i$, with otherwise the same settings as HL-Gaussian. \\ \textbf{HL-OneBin} is HL, with Dirac delta target distribution.\\ \textbf{HL-Uniform} is HL, with a target distribution that mixes between a delta distribution and the uniform distribution, with a weighting of $\epsilon$ on the uniform and $1-\epsilon$ on the delta.\\ \textbf{HL-Gaussian} is HL, with a truncated Gaussian distribution as the target distribution.
+More details about the architectures and the range of hyperparameters are provided in Appendix \ref{sec:appdx_exp_details}.\\ \textbf{Linear Regression} is included as a baseline, using ordinary least squares with the inputs.\\ \textbf{Squared-error} ($\ell_2$) is the neural network trained using the $\ell_2$ loss.
+The targets are normalized to range $[0,1]$, which was needed to improve stability and accuracy.\\ \textbf{$\mathbf{\ell_2}$+Noise} is the same as $\ell_2$, except Gaussian noise is added to the targets as a form of augmentation.\\ \textbf{$\mathbf{\ell_2}$+Clipping} is the same as $\ell_2$, but with gradient-norm clipping during training.\\ \textbf{Absolute-error} ($\ell_1$) is the neural network trained using the $\ell_1$ loss.\\ \textbf{MDN} is a Mixture Density Network \citep{bishop1994mixture} that models the target distribution as a mixture of Gaussian distributions.\\ \textbf{$\mathbf{\ell_2}$+Softmax} uses a softmax-layer with $\ell_2$ loss, $\sum_{i=1}^\nbins (f_i(\xvec_j) \cen_i - y_j)^2$ for bin centers $\cen_i$, with otherwise the same settings as HL-Gauss. \\ \textbf{$\mathbf{\ell_2}$+Softmax+Mean} uses a softmax-layer with $\ell_2$ loss on the mean of the distribution, $(\sum_{i=1}^\nbins f_i(\xvec_j) \cen_i - y_j)^2$ for bin centers $\cen_i$, with otherwise the same settings as HL-Gauss. \\ \textbf{HL-OneBin} is HL with a Dirac delta target distribution.\\ \textbf{HL-Uniform} is HL with a target distribution that mixes between a delta distribution and the uniform distribution, with a weighting of $\epsilon$ on the uniform and $1-\epsilon$ on the delta.\\ \textbf{HL-Gauss} is HL with a truncated Gaussian distribution as the target distribution.
 The parameter $\sigma$ is set to the width of the bins.
-Importantly, we do not tune any of HL-Gaussian's hyperparameters to individual datasets.
+Importantly, we do not tune any of HL-Gauss's hyperparameters to individual data sets.